cunger/lab/README.md

-Playground for computer simulation, modeling, and numerical problem solving.
+Playground for computer simulation and modeling.

 ## Table of contents